Skip to content

 Convenient Hangar Access

-The large bi-fold door on the front of John’s hangar provides a wide access point, easily accommodating the wingspan of his aircraft when moving it in and out of the building.
+The large bi-fold door on the front of John’s airplane hangar provides a wide access point, easily accommodating the wingspan of his aircraft when moving it in and out of the building.
 The exterior-mounted door not only offers convenient access but also plays a key role in maintaining the hangar’s climate.
 By effectively sealing the building from cold temperatures, the bi-fold door helps ensure a more stable, comfortable working environment inside that allows John to work efficiently, regardless of weather conditions.

 Features